Quick Lessons from the GenSan Quake

 Here are some of the lessons learned so far based on our vicarious experience of the Intensity 7.8 earthquake that struck General Santos City and thereabouts on June 8, 2026 through social media--sadly on the first day of classes of schoolchildren.

-- With shaking that strong, it is best to sit down on the ground or drop on all fours instead of trying to remain standing.
+- With shaking that strong, it is best to sit down on the ground or drop on all fours instead of trying to remain standing, to prevent dizziness and not add to the number of casualties.

 - Building substandard structures is simply criminal--and doubly so when building in a known earthquake-prone area.
 (The sight of an Iglesia ni Cristo church standing unperturbed side by side a Jollibee building crashing to the ground drives home the message in a way no words can.)

-- Damage to medical institutions would mean grappling with the unfortunate sight of patients being brought outside the building.
+- Damage to medical institutions would mean grappling with the unfortunate sight of patients being brought out of the building and spilling into the streets.

 - Large trees for shade are essential, especially if the weather is hot.